mayaanne/foundations/week-1/git-github-primer.md

 - tried a git demo

 ## Summary
-Web Developers use tools to track their progress and create backups.
-GitHub is a popular platform for this, especially in the open-source community.

-Most if not all of your tech module work will be done using GitHub.
+Now you understand version control, its time to start using Git.
+In this challenge you'll install git on your computer use the resources available on the internet to familarise yourself with it.

 ## Exploration and Application

 Exploration | Time to box |
 ------------|----------|
+Try it online | 10 minutes
-Give it a try | 20 minutes
+Install | 20 minutes
-Find out what it is | 30-60 minutes |
+Try it on your computer | 1-2 hours |
 Reflect | 15 minutes |

-Follow the time box suggestions.
-This is a primer only and there is a deep dive challenge next to start applying this knowledge.
-Let the learning competencies be your guide.
+Stay on the path and follow the time box suggestions.

-## Give it a try
+## Try it online
-Usually you would need to download and install Git on your computer, but we recommend giving giving the tutorial a go first.
+Before you install Git on your computer, we recommend having a quick test drive using an interatctive web tutorial.
 - [Interactive web tutorial](https://try.github.io/levels/1/challenges/1). _Stop at part 1.12 "Pulling remotely"._

-## Find out what it is
+## Install
+1. Check if Git is already installed.
+Open your command line tool and type xxxxx
+2. If not

 Explore what is Git?
 What is GitHub?
 What is GitHub user flow?

 Here's some resources to get you going.